MorrisSimons/zombie_file_hunter/README.md

 - [ ] Minor grammar fixes and file renaming
 - [ ] Test different scenarios where unused files are created and why.
 - [ ] Improve detection of files imported in headers but not used in the project
+- [ ] Add a GIF on how to use it.
+- [ ] Make a solution for private repos.